-3. Alternative proposals to address the TDWR issues are unnecessary and burdensome in light of the reforms to security, Section 15.407, and limits on user configuration
+Alternative proposals to address the TDWR issues are unnecessary and burdensome in light of the reforms to security, Section 15.407, and limits on user configuration

 As discussed above, the Notice proposes to impose improved security requirements on U-NII devices that will serve to block after-market user tampering with those devices in a way that alters emissions parameters.
 In addition, the Notice proposes to apply a revised Section 15.407, which has the effect of applying much more stringent requirements on U-NII-3.
 These two provisions, together with the previously-announced guidance that limits user configuration capability have specifically targeted and addressed the issues that have arisen to date with U-NII devices interfering with TDWRs.
 The improved security rules that the Notice proposes will have the effect of preventing users from tampering with hardware and software to adjust radio emissions.
 The new Section 15.407 and specifically, its application to the U-NII-3 band, will ensure that the problems attributable to high gain point to point systems and their inability to coexist with radar will not occur.
 The FCC’s announced rules to eliminate user configuration through user selection of geographic domains is another enormous improvement, as it will ensure that DFS cannot easily be disabled post-market by the selection of a domain that does not require DFS.
 As a result of these actions, which are fully supported by IEEE 802.11, the alternative ideas presented in the Notice to resolve these issues become superfluous, unnecessary and burdensome.
-IEEE 802.11 does not support the adoption of a geo-locational database in this band at this time, does not support
+IEEE 802.11 does not support the adoption of a geo-locational database in this band at this time, does not support either additional regulations that address unwanted emissions or frequency separation requirements.

 In the Notice, geolocational databases are presented as an alternative or supplemental solution to the Notice’s primary proposal to guard against interference to TDWR.
 The Notice states that databases were discussed as a possible solution to the NTIA’s desire to maintain both geographic and frequency separation from TDWR sites, in addition to an FCC requirement that manufacturers provide frequency and geographic separation guidance with their equipment.
 As part of that discussion, industry representatives indicated that high power point-to-point systems, operating under Section 15.247 of the rules, should be subject to a database requirement, as these systems appeared to be the ones causing interference.
 The industry proposal assumed no changes to the Section 15.247 rule that are proposed in this docket, and was based on a view that the point-to-point systems at issue are virtually always installed by a professional installer who could manage the complexities associated with database registration.
 The view was further informed by the fact that none of the enforcement cases released to date shows an issue with 802.11-based equipment, which is often installed by consumers or non-IT staff members.